-Requirement Area / Location Timeframe Reporting Requirements Responsibility CoC Rail Link Rail Noise Monitoring System Reporting Rail Link Published on the Project Website Annually, from the commencement of The noise results will be publicly accessible as live data on the website for train passing the noise monitors, unless unforeseen circumstances (i.e. a system malfunction) have occurred.
-The LAeq(15hour) and LAeq(9hr) results from each day will be available on the Site HSE Manager CoCs B141 and B143 rail operations for a period of five years. website within 1 hour of the period ending.
-An annual report will be submitted to the Secretary from the commencement of rail operations for a period of five years. • The Secretary shall consider the need for further reporting following a review of results for year 5.
-MLP West Pre cinct Operational Noise Monitoring Report MLP West Precinct • Within 12 months of the Operational Noise Monitoring Reports will, at a minimum, include the following information: Site HSE Manager CoC B140 commencement of operations. noise monitoring to assess compliance with the predicted operational noise levels and the noise limits specified in Table 3-5.
-Qualified Acoustic • Within 12 months of occupation of the first warehouse. a validation by predictive modelling of the operational noise levels in terms of criteria and noise goals established in the Road Noise Policy (RNP, EPA, 2001) Consultant • Within 12 months 50% occupation of sleep disturbance impacts compared to those determined in documents specified under CoC A3 (SSD 7709) the siteWithin 12 months 100% occupation impacts associated with annoying characteristics such as prominent tonal components, impulsiveness, intermittency, irregularity, and dominant low-frequency content of the site, or as otherwise agreed by the Secretary. • methodology, location, and frequency of noise monitoring undertaken, including monitoring locations at which the noise levels are ascertained, with specific reference to locations indicative of impacts on sensitive receivers
+Requirement Area / Location Timeframe Reporting Requirements Responsibility CoC Rail Link Rail Noise Monitoring System Reporting Rail Link ail Link Published on the Project Website Annually, from the The noise results will be publicly accessible as live data on the website for train passing the noise monitors, unless unforeseen circumstances (i.e. a system malfunction) have occurred.
+Site HSE Manager CoCs B141 and B143 commencement of rail operations for a • The L {Aeq(15hour)} and L {Aeq(9hr)} results from each day will be available on the website within 1 hour of the period ending. period of five years.
+An annual report will be submitted to the Secretary from the commencement of rail operations for a period of five years.
+The Secretary shall consider the need for further reporting following a review of results for year 5.
+MIP West Pre cinct Operational Noise MIP West Precinct Within 12 months of the Operational Noise Monitoring Reports will, at a minimum, include the following information: Site HSE Manager CoC B140 Monitoring Report noise monitoring to assess compliance with the predicted operational noise levels and the noise limits specified in Table 3-5.
+Qualified Acoustic Within 12 months of occupation of the first warehouse. a validation by predictive modelling of the operational noise levels in terms of criteria and noise goals established in the Road Noise Policy (RNP, EPA, 2001) Consultant Within 12 months 50% occupation of the site sleep disturbance impacts compared to those determined in documents specified under CoC A3 (SSD 7709) Within 12 months 100% occupation